frederiksemmel/linicrypt_typst/main.typ

 This proposition is useful because we can then translate statements about solvability fixing ${0}$ to the more general version.
 In some sense,
-we only need to understand inputless Linicrypt programs to understand all Linicrypt programs.
+we only need to understand input-less Linicrypt programs to understand all Linicrypt programs.

 #theorem("Unsolvable constraints -- wrong")[
   Let #C be a set of constraints of dimension $d$ which are not solvable.